mchmarny/webcr/README.md

 # WebCR

-OCR for the Web - Find and extract text from social media images (e.g. airline boarding passes)
+OCR for the Web - Find and extract text from social media images (e.g. restaurant menues or airline boarding passes)

 > Note, DO NOT post images of your boarding pass or airline tickets, even with just a barcode as that can be easily converted to data as well and it includes ton more data than you think